Ireland

 Carbon tax

+Finance Act 2025 provided for a carbon tax increase of EUR 7.50, up from EUR 63.50 to EUR 71, per tonne of carbon dioxide emitted.
 A carbon tax is levied on mineral oils (e.g. auto fuels, kerosene) that are supplied in Ireland.
-The rate of carbon tax on oil and gas broadly equates to EUR 41 per tonne of CO2 emitted, and the government has committed to increasing this to EUR 100 by 2030.
+The rate of carbon tax on oil and gas broadly equates to EUR 71 per tonne of CO2 emitted from 8 October 2025 for auto fuels and from 1 May 2026 for all other fuels, and the government has committed to increasing this to EUR 100 by 2030.
 Relief applies where mineral oils are supplied to an Emissions Trading Scheme (ETS) installation, to combined heat and power plants, or used for electricity generation.
 Pure biofuels are exempt from carbon tax.
-There is full relief for the biofuel component of the fuel.
 Where biofuel has been mixed or blended with any other mineral oil, the relief from carbon taxes shall apply to the biofuel content of the mixture or blend, regardless of the percentage.

 A carbon tax is also levied on natural gas and solid fuel where supplied for combustion.
 Again, reliefs apply where these fuels are supplied to ETS installations or used in electricity generation, chemical reduction, or in the electrolytic or metallurgical processes.